raganwald/javascript-allonge-six/manuscript/markdown/Functions/letvar.md

 `let` is superior to `var` for our purposes, and it is nearly always exactly what we need when writing JavaScript.

 [iife]: http://www.benalman.com/news/2010/11/immediately-invoked-function-expression/

+### const {#const}

+By default, JavaScript permits us to *rebind* new values to names bound with a parameter, with `let`, or with `var`.
+For example, we can write:

+    function evenStevens (n) {
+      let even = true;
+      if (n > 0) {
+        even = evenStevens(n - 1);
+      }
+      return even;
+    }

+    evenStevens(42)
+      //=> true

+The line `even = evenStevens(n - 1);` *rebinds* a new value to the name `even`.
+We will discuss this at much greater length in the chapter on [Rebinding and References](#references), but long before we do, here is the `const` statement at work:

+    function evenStevens (n) {
+      const even = true;
+      if (n > 0) {
+        even = evenStevens(n - 1);
+      }
+      return even;
+    }

+    evenStevens(42)
+      //=> ERROR, line 5: even is read-only

+  JavaScript does not permit us to rebind a name that has been bound with `const`.
+Now, any program that operates correctly with a mixture of `let` and `const` will operate correctly with just `let`: The scope of the two kinds of variables is identical, and it's perfectly legal to bind a variable with `let` and never rebind it.

+  But binding it with `const` serves two very important purposes: It documents our intent to those reading our programs, and as a pleasant bonus, JavaScript enforces our signal and will not allow us to say that a name is not to be rebound but actually rebind it.

+  In this book, we will use `const` wherever possible.

+ A> An excellent practice is to use `const` wherever possible,and to use `let` only when necessary.
+That way, `let` documents that we expect to rebind a variable.
+Sadly, JavaScript does not enforce that every variable bound with `let` is necessarily rebound, but this is the best we can do.